codetricity/flame_animation/README.md

 Uses Flutter stack to use Flutter widgets inside a Flame game.

 Audio stopped working as of June 21, 2021.
-I likely need to upgrade the package.

 [video tutorial](https://youtu.be/v_Yb95vdMEM)